tgross/goroutine-inspect/README.md

 An interactive tool to analyze Golang goroutine dump.

+_Note: this is my personal fork of [linuxerwang/goroutine-inspect] and has no support or guarantee that breaking behavior changes won't change at any time._

 ## Build and Run

 Upstream does not use go modules, so the package has been renamed in